Introduction

 - Reflection and evaluation:

-- reflection questions (what was difficult, what helped, how agreed);
+- reflection questions (what was difficult, what helped, how did they come to agreement);

-- evaluation of not only the answer but also the method of collaborative work (how the tasks were distributed, how the hypotheses were tested, how a common solution was reached);
+- evaluation of the result, but also of the method of joint work (how the tasks were distributed, how the hypotheses were tested, how a common solution was reached);

 - recording the result in the "language of concepts" (what exactly was discovered/established).